Planar curve singularities relative to a smooth boundary: Deformations of planar curves

 In many cases, there is a natural extension $\tilde{F}: \CatComp\to\CatSet$ of $F$ and an element $\tilde{\xi}_R\in\tilde{F}(R)$ which maps to $\hat{\xi}_R$.
 In this case, we say that $\tilde{\xi}_R$ is versal, etc. \end{definition}

-\begin{definition} Let $F: \CatArt\to \CatSet$ be a functor such that $F(\bC)$ consists of one element. \emph{Schlessinger's conditions} (H1)--(H4) for a functor $F: \CatArt\to \CatSet$ are given as follows. \begin{enumerate}[(H1)] \item For a small extension $A'\to A$ (i.\,e. a surjective homomorphism whose kernel is $1$-dimensional over $\bC$) and a homomorphism $A''\to A$ in $\CatArt$, the natural map
+\begin{definition} Let $F: \CatArt\to \CatSet$ be a functor such that $F(\bC)$ consists of one element. \emph{Schlessinger's conditions} (H1)--(H4) for $F$ are given as follows. \begin{enumerate}[(H1)] \item For a small extension $A'\to A$ (i.\,e. a surjective homomorphism in $\CatArt$ whose kernel is $1$-dimensional over $\bC$) and a homomorphism $A''\to A$ in $\CatArt$, the natural map

 is surjective. \item If $A=\bC$ and $A'=\bC[\epsilon]$, $\alpha$ is bijective. \item $F(\bC[\epsilon])$ is a finite dimensional $\bC$-vector space by the addition and the scalar multiplication naturally defined under the assumptions (H1) and (H2). \item The map $\alpha$ is bijective for any small surjective map $A'\to A$ and any homomorphism $A''\to A$ in $\CatArt$.
 (Then it is bijective for any $A'\to A$ and $A''\to A$ in $\CatArt$.) \end{enumerate} The functor $F$ is called a \emph{good} deformation theory if (H1) and (H2) are satisfied, and \emph{very good} if (H4) (and hence also (H1) and (H2)) is satisfied. \end{definition}